 Sometimes you want to give up the guitar, you'll hate the guitar.
 But if you stick with it, you're gonna be rewarded.— Jimi Hendrix

-If you're buying a child's classical guitar, then you'll need to consider getting them lessons of some kind.
+If you're buying a kids classical guitar, then you'll need to consider getting them lessons of some kind.
 Your solution will depend on several factors, many of them specific to your family or your children.
 In general, a good kid's classical guitar teacher will cost about $50 an hour; if you have two young ones in the same family taking lessons, you may be able to arrange a package deal.
-I used to charge $60 an hour for music lessons, and never had a shortage of students, but I was a bit more experienced than other teachers in terms of rock and roll and recording experience.
+I used to charge $60 an hour for music lessons for kids, and never had a shortage of students, but I was a bit more experienced than other teachers in terms of rock and roll and recording experience.

 Although electronic drums and music keyboards often have a lesson or tutorial mode that can get things started, this is obviously not a feature of guitars, and that increases the chances that you'll need an actual human teacher.
 However, you don't necessarily need to arrange in-person lessons -- there are good online courses and YouTube tutorials that are often a great way to learn the basics without spending much money.

 My own children used to turn to YouTube tutorials to learn songs on both piano and guitar, and they spent much more time with virtual instruction than they did with me teaching them.

 An Example of a Video Guitar Lesson for Kids